kachan1208/hello-world/README.md

 [Virgil Security](https://virgilsecurity.com) is a stack of security libraries and all the necessary infrastructure to enable seamless, end-to-end encryption for any application, platform or device.
 The Command-line interface (CLI) program is a command line tool for utilizing [Virgil Services](https://developer.virgilsecurity.com/docs/java/references).
 In a few simple steps you can encrypt and decrypt, sign and verify.

-For a full overview head over to our [developer portal](https://developer.virgilsecurity.com/docs/java/references/utilities/cli)
+For a full overview head over to our [documentation portal](https://developer.virgilsecurity.com/docs/java/references/utilities/cli).

 ## Installation